 Day 2 | Smoking the Prime Rib

-When the Traeger smoked prime rib is ready, remove it from the grill and wrap it in foil for 15 minutes.
-If it's going to be a while before you serve it, wrap the foil-wrapped roast in a clean towel and place it into a small cooler (without ice) until ready to serve.
+Step 10: When the smoked prime rib is ready, remove from the grill and wrap in foil for 15 minutes.
+If it's going to be a while before you serve it, wrap the foil-wrapped roast in a clean towel and place it in a small cooler (without ice) until ready to serve.

-Serve Traeger Prime Rib with Easy Scalloped Potatoes, Smoked Asparagus, or a Healthy Broccoli Salad, and don't forget the horseradish sauce on the side!
+Serve Traeger Prime Rib with Easy Scalloped Potatoes, Smoked Asparagus, or a Crunchy Broccoli Salad.
+Don't forget the horseradish sauce on the side!
+And if you're serving this smoked prime rib for the holidays, be sure to avoid these common holiday meal mistakes!

 Estimated Prime Rib Smoking Time by Pounds